TranHuyen1191/CQM/README.md

 Permission is hereby granted, free of charge, to use the software for non-commercial research purposes.

 Any other use of the software, including commercial use, merging, publishing, distributing, sublicensing, and/or selling copies of the Software, is forbidden.

-For a commercial license, you must contact the respective rights holders of the standards ITU-T Rec.
-P.1203, ITU-T Rec.
-P.1203.1, ITU-T Rec.
-P.1203.2, and ITU-T Rec.
-P.1203.3.
-See https://www.itu.int/en/ITU-T/ipr/Pages/default.aspx for more information.